System Design Space

 Software Architecture

-Focus: Components, dependencies, quality.
+Focus: Components, dependencies, quality attributes.

 Solution Architecture

-Focus: Integrations, platforms, end-to-end scenarios.
+Focus: Integrations, platform building blocks, end-to-end scenarios.

 Enterprise Architecture